BrunoGilRamirez/Ecommerce_Microservices_Platform/README.md

 # Discovery Server

-The Discovery Server is a critical infrastructure microservice that implements Netflix Eureka Server for service discovery in the FP microservices ecosystem.
+The Discovery Server is a critical infrastructure microservice that implements Netflix Eureka Server for service discovery in the Ecommerce microservices ecosystem.
 It acts as a registry where all microservices register themselves and discover other services, enabling dynamic service location and load balancing without hard-coded endpoints.

 This service is essential for the microservices architecture and must be the first service to start, as all other services depend on it for registration and discovery.